darrylsite/jascal/README.md

 It implements the Compilable interface.
 The support for the Invokable interface is planned in a future.
 The Engine support passing ScriptEngine.ARGV to the context and bindings.

-Unlinke the standard FPC for JVM, Jascal supports the write/writeln instructions and also "ParamStr(i:integer) : String" function and has the "ParamCount : integer" variable.
-To achieve this result a slight transformation of the code is done before compilation et set the Input/Ouput and for command-line processing.
-The code following code is injected in every Pascal Code before compilation.
+Unlinke the standard FPC for JVM, Jascal supports the write/writeln instructions, "ParamStr(i:integer) : String" function and has the "ParamCount : integer" variable.
+To achieve this result a slight transformation of the code is done before compilation.
+The following code is injected before compilation.

 			program {$program_name$};